helenst/helenst.github.io/cv.md

 * [Map Thing](http://mapthing.helen.st/) is a route planning tool built on Google Maps and Open Street Map APIs.
 It displays distance and elevation information and allows for routes to be edited and routing methods to be changed.
 * Various open source contributions and small projects on [my Github profile](https://github.com/helenst)

-## Previous employment

-### Volantis Systems Ltd. (2005-2006) - Managed Services Developer

-Full lifecycle development of bespoke Java/J2EE/Struts mobile websites for market leading clients.

-### Mintel International Group Ltd.(2003-2005) - Software Developer

-Unix and web development - using C++, XSLT, HTML, CSS, Javascript, Python with open source tools (Apache, MySQL, gcc, cvs, gdb).
-Wrote a discussion / collaboration system used on several of Mintel’s sites, and an incremental indexer which resulted in huge time savings on reindexing large databases.

-### Albany Software Ltd. (2001-2003) - Systems Developer

-Multi-platform C++ development of business software core components, including the company's inhouse database whose query times I improved by a factor of several hundred times.
-Developed a bank account validation engine using embedded Python to allow extensible scripting.

-### Gee Broadcast Systems Ltd. (1999-2001) - Software Developer

-Visual C++ / MFC full life cycle development of bespoke broadcast data display software including a race course display system, an on screen timer used in the Winter Olympics 2002 and a live football results service for ITV.

 ## Education